MicrosoftDocs/iis-docs/iis/web-hosting/microsoft-web-farm-framework-20-for-iis-7/web-farm-framework-20-for-iis-code-sample.md

 ---
-title: "Web Farm Framework 2.0 for IIS 7 Code Sample | Microsoft Docs"
+title: "Web Farm Framework 2.0 for IIS 7 Code Sample"
 author: rick-anderson
 description: "This article shows how you can develop and run an application to set up and manage the Web Farm Framework using C# or any other .NET Framework language.
-The..." ms.author: iiscontent
-manager: soshir
-ms.date: 07/21/2010
-ms.topic: article
-ms.assetid: e30f1d44-2a35-46ff-9425-90d56444033d
-ms.technology: iis-hosting
-ms.prod: iis
-msc.legacyurl: /learn/web-hosting/microsoft-web-farm-framework-20-for-iis-7/web-farm-framework-20-for-iis-code-sample
-msc.type: authoredcontent
+The..." ms.date: 07/21/2010 ms.assetid: e30f1d44-2a35-46ff-9425-90d56444033d msc.legacyurl: /learn/web-hosting/microsoft-web-farm-framework-20-for-iis-7/web-farm-framework-20-for-iis-code-sample msc.type: authoredcontent
 ---